 5.3.2 Venues for state championships

-Venues for state championships only be published after the venue has been agreed upon by the host region in consultation with the state convener.
+Venues for state championships only be published after the venue has been agreed upon by the host regional association in consultation with the state convener.

 Each regional association may enter one team.
-However, in the event of all region associations not participating in a state championship or where it is desired to have an even number of teams in the championship draw, only one region association may enter two teams in any state championship.
-This must be done at the invitation of the host region association, subject to approval of that sport's sub-committee, and the Executive.
+However in the event of all regional associations not participating in a state championship or where it is desired to have an even number of teams in the championship draw only one regional association may enter two teams in any state championship.
+This must be done at the invitation of the host regional association subject to approval of that sport's sub-committee and the Executive.

-In such cases the second team accepted from the one region association shall have full competition rights and members of that team shall be eligible for state selection if applicable.
+In such cases the second team accepted from the one regional association shall have full competition rights and members of that team shall be eligible for state selection if applicable.

 This must be done subject to the approval of the Executive and that sports sub-committee.